 - In October 2017, HHS proposed changes that would allow employers to stop covering birth control in their health insurance plans if they have a “moral objection.”

 - The Trump Administration appointed judges who oppose Roe v Wade to federal courts across the country – something President Obama never did during his time in office.

 For women in America, the right to make decisions about their reproductive health is still uncertain.
 This uncertainty extends into the realm of abortion, which remains a contentious issue.
-While it’s important that we protect the rights of women and defend them from any potential harm, we also need to consider how this will affect future generations.
-We may not be able to stop abortions now but by educating people on what they are doing and why they shouldn’t do it, maybe one day we can put an end to this practice altogether.
+While we must protect women’s reproductive rights and defend them from any potential harm, we also need to consider how they affect future generations.
+We may not be able to stop abortions now, but by educating people on what they are doing and why they shouldn’t do it, maybe one day we can put an end to this practice altogether.